eebbann/Meeting-CRUD/README.md

 # Meeting-CRUD
-A meeting app made for learning purpose which gives infdividual access to create meeting of their choices and have it stored to a data baced then been fetched from the database to be listed on a different page ..
+A React meeting app made for learning purpose which gives individuals access to create meetings of their choices and have it displayed also stored to firebase

 ### Prerequisites
 * css3